JJLongoria/aura-helper-connector/README.md

 </br>

 # [**Fields**](#connection-class-fields)
-The fields that start with _ are internal use only fields (Does not modify this fields to a correct connection work).
-To the rest of files, setter methods are recommended instead modify fields.
+The fields that start with _ are internal for use only (Does not modify this fields to a correct connection work).
+To the rest of fields, setter methods are recommended instead modify fields.

 ### [**usernameOrAlias**](#connection-class-fields-usernameoralias)
 Username or Alias to connect with the org.
 The org bust be authorized in the system.